About

 Bridge by Angus Maclachlan (Development series)

-Amelia (Company developed; Amelia Earhart narrates the journey of her last flight)
+Amelia (Company developed; Amelia Earhart's inner monologue on her last flight)

 Counter Girls by Michael Russell (Premiere)